apetrycki/daikinskyport/README.md

 Once Core has restarted, navigate to **Configuration** in the sidebar, then **Entities**.
 Use the search box to search for the name of your thermostat.
 For example, search for `main room` (the name of your thermostat is shown on the touch screen).
 You should see a `climate`, `weather`, and a number of `sensor` entities.

 **NOTE:** This component does not show up in the list of Home Assistant integrations.

+## Troubleshooting

+If you get an error about user_password, delete your daikinskyport.conf file in the base of your config directory.